ninabarzh/broomstick/content/posts/digital-currencies.md

 ### Global monetary competition

 The world is not waiting.
 China has already launched its digital yuan and is rolling it out with purpose.
 The EU and US are scrambling to catch up, each viewing CBDCs as geopolitical tools.
-It is not just about domestic efficiency—it is about power projection.
+It is not just about domestic efficiency, it is about power projection.
 The currency that dominates international trade in the digital age will carry influence beyond economics.

 If multiple CBDCs start vying for supremacy, we are not looking at a smooth transition to a globalised future.
 We are looking at monetary Balkanisation, with capital controls, cyber attacks, and economic nationalism baked into the system.
-The 21st-century currency wars will not be fought with guns—they will be fought with code, consent, and coercion.
+The 21st-century currency wars will not be fought with guns, they will be fought with code, consent, and coercion.

 ---

 Digital currencies are not toys, trends, or tech upgrades.
-They are instruments of economic change—and, potentially, control.
+They are instruments of economic change, and, potentially, control.
 Cryptocurrencies have already shown us the chaos that emerges when financial systems are unmoored from regulation, law, and reason.
-CBDCs threaten to bring order to that chaos—but the kind of order you get in a high-security prison.
+CBDCs threaten to bring order to that chaos, but the kind of order you get in a high-security prison.

 This is about more than money.
 It is about autonomy, transparency, and the future of civil liberties in a digitised economy.
 Yes, innovation matters.
 But not if it leads us down a path where every pound/euro/dollar/currency is tracked, every transaction controlled, and every citizen treated like a node in a machine.
 Proceed with caution.
-And maybe keep a few coins in the mattress—just in case the algorithm decides you have misbehaved.
+And maybe keep a few coins in the mattress, just in case the algorithm decides you have misbehaved.

 ---